Ehrhert History, Family Crest & Coats of Arms

 The surname Ehrhert was first found in Bavaria, where the name emerged in mediaeval times as one of the notable families of the region.
 From the 13th century the surname was identified with the great social and economic evolution which made this territory a landmark contributor to the development of the nation.
 Saint Erhard of Regensburg was bishop of Regensburg in the 7th century.
 He was also known as Abbot Erhard of Ebersheim Munster.
 He was canonized on the 8th of October 1052, by Pope Leo IX.

-Important Dates for the Ehrhert family
+Early History of the Ehrhert family

 This web page shows only a small excerpt of our Ehrhert research.
 Another 114 words (8 lines of text) covering the years 1824, 1391, 1573, 1854 and 1808 are included under the topic Early Ehrhert History in all our PDF Extended History products and printed products wherever possible.